FilePath encoding in Haskell

 types have a special encoding that is operating system dependent.
 In

-value uses the file system
+particular, a FilePath value uses the file system

 encoding.

-From the documentation for getFileSystemEncoding
+From the documentation for getFileSystemEncoding:

 The Unicode encoding of the current locale, but allowing arbitrary undecodable bytes to be round-tripped through it.